ReactiveX/RxKotlin/README.md

 Here are some basic guidelines to determine whether your contribution might be in scope for RxKotlin:

-* Is there a universal need for this utility?
-* Does this substantially reduce the amount of boilerplate code?
-* Does this make existing operators easier to use?

 * Is this intended feature already in RxJava?
 	- If no, propose the operator in RxJava.
 	- If yes, can Kotlin streamline the operator further?

+* Does this substantially reduce the amount of boilerplate code?
+* Does this make an existing operator easier to use?
 * Does RxJava not contain this feature due to Java language limitations, or because of a deliberate decision to not include it?

 ### Kotlin Slack Channel